- To take a look at our Kit Archive click here

 But ask most players about the best moment in a Wigan shirt and chances are that the answer will be the 1994 World Club Championship success, when Wigan beat Brisbane against all the odds at the ANZ Stadium in Australia.

-A lean period saw the Warriors go without silverware for eight years during the ‘naughties’, however the Michael Maguire revolution brought immediate success with the Super League title success of 2010.
+A lean period saw the Warriors go without silverware for eight years during the ‘naughties’, however the Michael Maguire revolution brought immediate success with the Super League title success of 2010, as well as the League Leaders’ Shield (2010) and Challenge Cup (2011).